OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     We use your information to improve your experience and to make our business stronger.
 Some examples include:

     ' + '
-    ' + '*   Providing and managing your services, responding to your questions, and addressing problems;
+    ' + '*   Providing and managing your services, responding to your questions and addressing problems;

     ' + '*   Delivering customized content, Relevant Advertising and personalized offers for products and services that may be of interest to you;

     ' + '*   Communicating service updates, offers and promotions;

-    ' + '*   Protecting network integrity and security, ensuring quality control, optimizing capacity, and preventing misuse;
+    ' + '*   Protecting network integrity and security, ensuring quality control, optimizing capacity and preventing misuse;

     ' + '*   Network enhancement planning, engineering and technical support;